WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

-# Step 1 - Make some Turtles
+# Step 1 - Make some Turtles - trinket

 Let's look at the code in the starter project: